buqingyi/buqingyi_sciencewebsite/README.md

 **Phylogeographic analysis and phylodynamic analysis** to investigate the spreading of certain pathogen, eg. bacterium, virus, fungus.

-**Multi-omics data analysis**,incorporating omics data from diverse laysers, such as transcriptome, proteome, metabolome.
+**Multi-omics data analysis**, incorporating omics data from diverse laysers, such as transcriptome, proteome, metabolome.

 **Deep sequencing data analysis for CRISPR experiment**, e.g. library establishement, choosing of postive clones.